lbinan/gcp_merlin/README.md

 ```

 `installstuff.sh` installs the necessary software and also creates two directories `snake_outputs` and `slurm_outputs` that MERlin will write standard output to.
+Install stuff never works, so run each indivudual line manually.

 # 6. Prepare to run MERlin
 ### Configure .merlinenv